UKHO/docs/docs/teams/proteus.md

 ## Definition of Done
 Our definition of done must be followed for all work delivered.
 Sections may only apply to some work.

 ### All Work
-All acceptance criteria are met
+- All acceptance criteria are met
-All tasks are marked as done
+- All tasks are marked as done
-The boundary of the VNet is not compromised
+- The boundary of the VNet is not compromised
-All knowledge transfer complete across team
+- All knowledge transfer complete across team
-Risks identified and added to RAID log
+- Risks identified and added to RAID log
-Tech Debt considered and added to Tech Debt log
+- Tech Debt considered and added to Tech Debt log
-Threat Modelling completed and captured
+- Threat Modelling completed and captured
-Cost was considered in implementation
+- Cost was considered in implementation

 ### Software Dev
-Code review complete
+- Code review complete
-Related pull requests merged
+- Related pull requests merged
-Continuous integration pipeline written and passing
+- Continuous integration pipeline written and passing
-PR linked to Azure Board items
+- Pull Request linked to Azure Board items
-[POST-AB#6266] Appropriate tests written and passing
+- [POST-AB#6266] Appropriate tests written and passing

 ### Container Apps
-[POST-AB#6335] Should have readiness probe [POST-AB#6349] Should expose appropriate monitoring endpoints [POST-AB#6267] Logging out to appropriate log service App deployment written and deployed by Flux
+- [POST-AB#6335] Should have readiness probe
+- [POST-AB#6349] Should expose appropriate monitoring endpoints
+- [POST-AB#6267] Logging out to appropriate log service
+- App deployment written and deployed by Flux

 ### Migrations
-[POST-AB#6266] Tests remain passing after migration [POST-AB#6266] Tests re-written where appropriate
+- [POST-AB#6266] Tests remain passing after migration
+- [POST-AB#6266] Tests re-written where appropriate